bharathreddy0201/practice1/readme.md

 This is my first commit
-i am learing git with gitlab
+i am learing git with gitlab and merging now